 Like any other art form, photography is a way to express yourself.
 Imagine not only doing so through the pictures you take, but also through the device you take them with.
 This idea triggered Panasonic to explore 3D printing as a way to personalize its products.
-The result is a first range of custom covers for the LUMIX GM1 compact camera.
+The result is the first range of custom covers for the LUMIX GM1 compact camera.

 “The idea of using 3D Printing in customization of Lumix digital still cameras is something we’ve been watching closely,” says Sebastian Drawert, Marketing Manager at Panasonic.
 “It takes know-how and expertise to make it work, but the series we presented at Photokina really evoked the craving we had in mind.”

 Materialise cooperated with design studio WertelOberfell, who already worked with Materialise for the .MGX collection and have a special interest in design for 3D Printing.
 Together with Panasonic they looked for a theme that could inspire the designs and arrived at "design epochs".